profhudsonafonso/schemalens_reprodutibilty/analysis/generated/advisor_experimental_response.md

 | imdb | `QG6_EpisodesOfSeries` | sf0.25 | G2 (control, p95=0.6322362009086646) | G7; regret=0.4536 | Small-scale containment failure: a simple control/primary-style candidate wins at sf0.25, but the containment family wins at larger scales. |
 | fiben | `Q4_CompaniesReachedFromPersonThroughAccountHoldingListedSecurity` | sf1 | CONTROL (control, p95=1.0028332064393908) | G4; regret=0.1807 | Scale-sensitive deep-traversal failure: CONTROL wins at sf1, while activated configurations win at sf10 and sf30. |

+### How to interpret the failure and near-failure cases

+These cases should not be removed.
+They are useful because they show that the analysis is honest and not only selecting successful examples.

+The IMDb `QG6_EpisodesOfSeries` miss at sf0.25 suggests small-scale sensitivity: a simpler control candidate wins when the dataset is small, but the containment family wins at larger scales.
+This means the activation logic is not necessarily wrong; rather, at very small scale, fixed overheads and simple execution plans can dominate.

+The FIBEN `Q4` miss at sf1 has a similar interpretation.
+CONTROL wins at the smallest scale, but activated configurations win at sf10 and sf30.
+This supports the idea that deeper traversal patterns benefit more clearly from SchemaLens-selected designs as the traversal cost grows.

+These cases should be presented as limitations or scale-sensitive behavior.
+They help answer the advisor more convincingly because they show not only where SchemaLens works, but also where the boundary conditions are.

 ### Main takeaways

 1. The representative cases show that SchemaLens does not simply choose embedding or references by default.
 Different workload/data characteristics lead to different winning families.